 There were different detention modalities at different points in the repression.
 Accordingly, three patterns can be identified: massive, selective and multiple detentions.
 Degrading, cruel and inhumane treatment during confinement was reported, including several instances of abuse.
 Due to their severity, some of these actions are considered crimes against humanity and torture (physical, sexual and psychological).
-This included being deprived of contact with family or legal counsel.
+This included being deprived of contact with family, misinformation and a lack of legal control.